 - Compliment Other Women

 This is important because the media pits women against each other.
 Female friendships have since long been unrepresented in mainstream media because women are supposedly incapable of having any other emotion except for jealousy.
-And it is not women’s fault that we inherently feel a sense of completion with other women, because of this age-old agenda created by society.
+And it is not women’s fault that we inherently feel a sense of competition with other women, because of this age-old agenda created by society.

 In reality, female friendships are uplifting and supportive.
 By complementing other women instead of envying them, we will not demonize them in our heads and perhaps grow less insecure.